evilynux/hid-ghlive-dkms/README.md

 1. Move to the cloned-repository folder
 2. With `dkms`, run `sudo ./uninstall.sh` or
 3. Without `dkms`, you are on your own, I can't reasonably cover all possibilities

+**Note:** On the SteamDeck, before uninstalling, you'll first need to make the filesystem writable with `sudo steamos-readonly disable`.